Dangerous Woman (song)

 "Dangerous Woman" is a song by American singer-songwriter Ariana Grande.
 It was released on March 11, 2016 by Republic Records as the lead single from her third studio album of the same name (2016).
 It was written by Johan Carlsson, Ross Golan, and Max Martin, produced by Martin and Carlsson.
-"Dangerous Woman" is a mid-tempo pop, retro-soul and R&B song.
+"Dangerous Woman" is a mid-tempo pop, R&B, and retro-soul song.

 With "Dangerous Woman" debuting at number ten on the US Billboard Hot 100, Grande became the first artist to reach the top ten of the chart in the opening charting week with every lead single of her first three studio albums.
 Furthermore, the song became her fifth single to debut within the top ten in the United States, later peaking at number eight in its eleventh week.
 It also reached the top ten in Canada and Lebanon.
 It was nominated for Best Pop Solo Performance at the 59th Annual Grammy Awards.